jandejongh/jmididevice/README.md

 ### ME-80 CTL

 Finally, the lower right panel monitors the CTL settings of the current patch.
-All parameters are support but are read-only at the present time.
+All parameters are supported but are read-only at the present time, and not well-tested.
 I will probably fix this in a future release, but it may take a while, given the excessive ratio between CTL-related programming time (several days) and my personal use of this feature (i.e., never).